Behavioral Health

 Assessing readiness for VBC is not merely a preparatory step but a fundamental aspect of organizational transformation.
 For behavioral health providers, it represents a critical opportunity to reshape care delivery, drive quality and equity, and ultimately, improve the lives of those served.
 As the healthcare landscape continues to evolve, readiness assessment will remain an indispensable tool for navigating change, fostering innovation, and realizing the full potential of value-based care in behavioral health.

-HMA offers a new way to approach grant funding for behavioral health providers
+HMA offers a new approach to grant funding for behavioral health providers

 Grants from both government and foundations can be an essential component of a community behavioral health provider’s growth strategy.
 Every year billions of dollars are distributed to support program growth, quality improvement, training, and other essential needs.
 Finding the right opportunities and applying for grants that are aligned with your organization’s strategic growth interests can be an essential catalyst for organizational development, service continuum growth, and quality improvements.